trickster0/BlindBrowse/README.md

 </code></pre>

 # Why would this be helpful?
-Some IoT devices have ADB debugging interface or rarely SSH but not Screens.
+Some IoT devices have ADB debugging interface or rarely SSH but not display.
 This would help you browse the device and change settings or other things.